 SMILE (both eyes): $5,000; Single eye: $2500

 I followed the instructions and used the Muro 128 drops for 2 days before my procedure.
-I made my appointment for 3pm on a Tuesday, and I came in right around 2:55pm.
+I made my appointment for 3 pm on a Tuesday, and I came in right around 2:55 pm.
 (Note: I would highly recommend making your consultations and surgery on a weekday that is NOT Friday.
-It is much more quiet and less busy).
+It is much quieter and less busy).

 Here's a breakdown of my pre-op experience:

-3:05pm: Repeat 2 tests from consultation (one of them is to check the prescription again)
+3:05 pm: Repeat 2 tests from the consultation (one of them is to check the prescription again)

-4pm: Go into office and pay (I paid via credit card and there was no tax.
+4 pm: Go into the office and pay (I paid via credit card and there was no tax.
 They have financing options, but because I only did one eye, this was not an option for me).

 While watching dozens of eye surgery videos on YouTube will prepare you a bit for what goes on from the surgeon's lens, nothing compares to experiencing it yourself.
 I was directed into the operating room, where I put down my stuff, and then I laid down on a bed that swivels.
 They gave me a small teddy bear to hug (cute touch) and also a blanket since the room was pretty cold.
 Dr. B taped my left eye shut since he would not be operating on it and it would make it easier for me to focus my attention on the light with my right.
 After some numbing drops, he used a metal tool to keep my eye open.
 I saw a small green light and then felt an object suctioned onto my eyeball.
 I was briefed before the procedure to expect that my vision will go blurry a few minutes in, and that is completely normal.
 After the green light and suction, my vision went blurry and I could see a blurred white light, which I was told to follow since it kept moving.
 Eventually, it turned into a pinkish, white light.
 All the while, Dr. B occasionally put in soothing drops, gave words of encouragement, and let me know when we were halfway or almost done.

-24 hours post op: It's now been 24 hours, and all I can say is WOW.
-As someone with a relatively low prescription that only had 1 eye operated on, my immediate results after a day is astonishing.
+24 hours post-op: It's now been 24 hours, and all I can say is WOW.
+As someone with a relatively low prescription that only had 1 eye operated on, my immediate results after a day are astonishing.
 I can see and read things I never was able to before, and it's like experiencing the world in a different way (dramatic, I know).
-For someone who isn't used to having perfect vision from not always wearing glasses or contacts, the improvement has already been a game changer for me.
+For someone who isn't used to having a perfect vision from not always wearing glasses or contacts, the improvement has already been a game-changer for me.
 I'm looking forward to seeing my vision continue to improve, as it takes SMILE patients a few days and sometimes even weeks or even months to reach full clarity.

 Thank you so much to Dr. Buchsbaum and the Manhattan Lasik Center team for the wonderful experience from start to end.
 If you are considering PRK, LASIK, or SMILE vision correction, please do your research carefully, but know that this truly is a life-changing procedure and well worth the money and hesitations you might have.